reddit-economics/economics-wiki/faq_basicincome.md

 A simple NIT can be framed as

 * Define a cutoff income.
 Call it a "standard deduction" if you wish.
-* If you make more than the cutoff, then you deduct the cutoff from your pretax income and pay taxe rate = t on the remainder.
+* If you make more than the cutoff, then you deduct the cutoff from your pretax income and pay tax rate = t on the remainder.
 So Income = pretax - t*(pretax-cutoff)
 * If you make less than the cutoff, you pay no taxes, and in addition you get some fraction k of the difference back.
 Income = pretax + k*(cutoff-pretax)
 * If you earn exactly the cutoff, then nothing happens.
 You keep your pretax income.